OCamlPro/typerex-lint/libs/ocp-sempatch/INSTALL.md

 * ocaml for all, test test
 * findlib
 * ppx_tools for library ppx_patch
-* compiler-libs for library ppx_patch
+* compiler-libs for library ppx_patch, executable patch_engine
 * sh for test test

 Installing